FHnt97/Project-Week-8-Final-Project/your-project/README.md

 [world bank](https://data.worldbank.org/topic/science-and-technology)

-2. JRC-OECD COR&DIP database v.1, 2017 - European PArliment and OECD collaboration.
+2. JRC-OECD COR&DIP database v.1, 2017 - European Parliment and OECD collaboration.

 Database created 2017, latest information on patents form 2012 to 2014 (latest public version of data).
 Open database that results out of the collaboration between the EU commission, JBC Directorate and the OECDDirectorate.
 The database contains information about R&D activity and IP assets of the top 2000 corporate R&D performers worldwide.